 Honorary Officers

 Honorary officer chairs have appointment status.
 Primary Officers may create honorary positions based on the need for leadership on projects.
 Honorary officers may have non-student status as these officer position will not count as registered officer positions.
+An Honorary Officer does not necessarily gain the privileges of a Primary or Secondary Officer.

 Default Positions

 TODA shall have a President, Membership Vice President, Public Relations Vice President, Secretary, Treasurer, Director of Marketing, and Sergeant at Arms as the seven primary officer positions.
 TODA shall also have a Past President if a new President gets elected, a Historian, a Publicist of Newsletters, and a Publicist of Peer-Review, as standing secondary officer positions.
 The roles of these officers have descriptions in the bylaws.
-The bylaws may dictate which positions may combine so one person may fulfill these positions.
+The bylaws may dictate which positions may combine so one person may fulfill multiple positions.

-The Vice President positions may combine to one position.

-The Public Relations Vice President and Director of Marketing positions may combine to one position.

-The Secretary, Sergeant at Arms, and Publicist positions, may combine to any amount of merged positions.

 Subsection 3 - Elections and Appointments